 Ideally, you’ll send the right message to the right consumer at the right time.
 It sounds impossible, but modern marketing technology makes it not only accessible, but also automated.

 Behavior triggers stand out as one of the most effective innovation opportunities for markers.
-In 2017 and beyond, marketers can analyze behavior triggers among their audiences to find strategies that really work.
+Marketers can analyze behavior triggers among their audiences to find strategies that really work.